Sessions by Demand

 How can we evaluate progression in learning through the program?

-PRESENTED BY: LOU SLIMAK, Assistant Provost for Curriculum and Assessment and ROBYNN SHANNON, Director of Assessment Support
+PRESENTED BY: ROBYNN SHANNON, Director of Curriculum Development, and LOU SLIMAK, Associate Provost for Curriculum and Assessment

 Making the leap from course-level to program-level assessment is not as difficult as it may sound.
 This session will explore what is needed for assessment of academic programs, the logistics of pulling together the pieces, and how assessment results can be used to improve program effectiveness.
 A hands-on activity on curriculum mapping will follow the presentation, and participants are encouraged to bring either an existing curriculum map or a list of program learning goals/outcomes and a list of courses in the program.